Sequential generalized measurements: Asymptotics, typicality and emergent projective measurements

 \textit{Physical realization}.
-We present a general physical model to perform PMs on a $d$-level quantum system (called target system) with sequential POVMs.
-Without loss of generality, we assume that the POVMs are realized by PMs of an ancilla qubit.
+We present a general physical model to perform PMs on a $d$-level target system with sequential GMs.
+Without loss of generality, we assume that the GMs are realized by PMs of an ancilla qubit.
 The coupling Hamiltonian of the composite system (including the ancilla and target systems) is in the pure-dephasing form \cite{Yang2017}

 where $\sigma_i$ is the Pauli-$i$ operator of the ancilla qubit ($i=x,y,z$), and $B(t)$ is a time-dependent Hermitian operator of the target system (the time-dependence of $B(t)$ is due to being in some interaction picture or external drivings).